alalami-maryam/cyberlab/Week-02/Notes.md

 ## Objectives
-- Exploring Kali Linux and navigating the file system
+- Exploring Kali Linux and navigating the file system.
-- Create, copy, move, rename, and delete files and folders.
+- Creating, copying, moving, renaming, and deleting files and folders.
-- Navigating between directories using the terminal
+- Navigating between directories using the terminal.

 ## Concepts Learned